mgoulish/mercury/README.md

      your dispatch install directory, your proton install directory, and your mercury directory (again.)
 (Hmm.)

+  3. Go to mercury/clients and type ./m <enter>
+     This should build the C Proactor-based client that we will be using.
+You should see a new executable file called c_proactor_client .

-  3. Now ./r should start mercury.
+  4. Now ./r should start mercury.
 You should see a little mercury prompt. ( Similar to the astrological symbol for Venus, except with a hat on it. )  Like this:  ☿

-  4. At the ☿ prompt, type inc demo_1 <enter>.
+  5. At the ☿ prompt, type inc demo_1 <enter>.
 This should start running a script, one line at a time.
 This demo will make a simple network and run it, and make a couple clients and run them.